Prospica/consul/README.md

 Your release is named consul.
 ```
 ### 4. Verify installation
-Open openshift web console, than see pods at consul namepspace.
+Open openshift web console, than see pods at consul namespace.
 There should be consul pods simillar to following:

 ![consul-pods](images/consul-pods.PNG)